GreaterMKEMeetup/jscientist/README.md

 sayHello("DAVE");
 log - BasicResult{experimentName='TEST-hello', status=PASSED, message='control.equals(candidate) == true', control=Hello DAVE, controlRt=0, candidate=Hello DAVE, candidateRt=0}
 ```
-As you can see, the first log states the Result statis is FAILED.
+As you can see, the first log states the Result status is FAILED.
 This is because the resulting String objects did not match.
-In the second case, the Result statis is PASSED since the String objects are equal.
+In the second case, the Result status is PASSED since the String objects are equal.

 # Using Spring's @Profile